 The doctor may begin with a physical examination to check the severity and timing of the breathing difficulties.
 They will also ask about other symptoms and review the person’s medical history.

 Depending on the suspected cause, the doctor may recommend one or more of the following tests:

-- Electrocardiogram (ECG).
-This test involves placing sensors on a person’s skin to measure electrical signals from the heart.
+- Electrocardiogram (ECG): This test involves placing sensors on a person’s skin to measure electrical signals from the heart.
 Doctors use an ECG to check the functioning of the heart.

-- Echocardiogram.
-Also known as an “echo,” this is a type of ultrasound scan that uses sound waves to create an image of the heart.
+- Echocardiogram: Also known as an “echo,” this is a type of ultrasound scan that uses sound waves to create an image of the heart.
 Doctors use this test to check for any problems with this organ.

-- Pulmonary function tests.
-These tests include spirometry, which involves breathing into a machine.
+- Pulmonary function tests: These tests include spirometry, which involves breathing into a machine.
 A doctor can use the results to determine how well the lungs are functioning.

-- Arterial blood gas.
-This is a type of blood test that checks whether a person is getting enough oxygen.
+- Arterial blood gas: This is a type of blood test that checks whether a person is getting enough oxygen.

 Some people may be able to relieve symptoms temporarily by sleeping in a more elevated position.
-A simple way to do this is to prop up the upper body using pillows.
+A simple way to do this is to prop up the upper body with pillows.
 Alternatively, a person could try placing foam wedges underneath the mattress or raising the head of the bed using wooden blocks.

 Depending on the underlying cause of a person’s orthopnea, a doctor may prescribe medications, such as: